The Horse Is a Reflection of The Rider-

 Although, I do recommend checking the body for physical pain points as well.
 Palpating for back pain, ensuring proper saddle fit, maintaining hoof balance, etc. which are all important, but I find most people start here and skip the lifestyle, diet, and emotional stress levels.

 Or for some horses, the symptoms will progress to another organ system within the body.
-This often continues until the horse is overran with disease.
+This often continues until the horse is overrun with disease.

 I encourage you to ask yourself and truly observe, what is your relationship to health?